MidnightSkyUniverse/predict_customer_churn/README.md

 # What Is This?

 This is simple machine learning program for Udacity DevOps training.
+The code is based on the code provided by Udacity.
 The project is called 'Customer Churn', it uses kaggle dataset to predict customer churn using two models:
-	a.
-Random Forest Classifier
+	- Random Forest Classifier
-	b.
-Logistic Regression
+	- Logistic Regression

 # How To Use This

 ## Requirements

-There is requirements.txt file in the repository
+There is requirements.txt uploaded to the repository The program was installed on anaconda

 ## Prepare environment